canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 The final widget looks like:

-<a class="jsbin-embed" href="https://jsbin.com/ruculey/embed?js,output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="https://jsbin.com/vujugel/1/embed?js,output">JS Bin on jsbin.com</a>

 To use the widget:

 1. __Enter__ a location (example: `Chicago`)
-2. If the location name isn't unique, __click__ on the intended location.
+2. If the location name isn’t unique, __click__ on the intended location.
-3. See the 10 day forecast for your selected city.
+3. See the 10-day forecast for your selected city.

 __Start this tutorial by cloning the following JSBin__:

-<a class="jsbin-embed" href="https://jsbin.com/ramokiw/embed?html,output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="https://jsbin.com/saposu/1/embed?html,output">JS Bin on jsbin.com</a>

-This JSBin has initial prototype HTML and CSS which is useful for getting the application to look right.
+This JSBin has initial prototype CSS which is useful for getting the application to look right.

 The following sections are broken down into:

-- Problem - A description of what the section is trying to accomplish.
+- Problem — A description of what the section is trying to accomplish.
-- Things to know - Information about CanJS that is useful for solving the problem.
+- Things to know — Information about CanJS that is useful for solving the problem.
-- Solution - The solution to the problem.
+- Solution — The solution to the problem.

 ## Setup